fmxsh/tot-ontology/README.md

 A relation is a concept.
 It has distinct quality.
 The quality of a relation is that two or more thins are percieved at the same time.
 The distinct quality of the relation is for example: the football players are a pair.
 A relation is an emergent quality of concepts.
 The emergent relation can be a thing, that is is defined as team, that means the parts in the relation share a common goal.

+---

+Each concept is a thing created by defining what it is, but without reference to a more abstract or concrete layer.”

+Emergence is based in property, which is based in constitution.

+The thing of things is a ladder that can climb itself.

+---

+Identity: The _thing of things_ is a

+Constitution: the _ontology of thing of things_ consists of a _thing of things_.

+- Perception of difference.

+- Value-driven favoring of one thing over another.
+- Purposeful, ...
+- The _thing of things_ consists of _thing of things_.
+It is thus self-constituting.
+- Ontology

+Property: The _thing of things_ is self-constituting, because it constitutes itself.

+Emergence:

+The ontology of _thing of things_ is a root meta-ontology.

+## Is

+Identity: _Is_ is a reference to a particular state of perception.
+"There is a house there" refers to the perception of the structure of a house.
+The structure is known, and anything that is known, has _isness_.

+Constitution: The percieved.

+Property:

+- _Is_ is.
+- _Is_ can not be not.
+A house that is perceived can not be not perceived.
+Take note: _is_ is a thing, in the sense of being present in any state of perception.
+Whatever is percieved, _is_ percieved.
+We can know there is an _is_ where there is perception, because if there is no perception, there is no _is_ there.
+But is _is_ known by negating it with _not_.
+No, because we can not percieve _not_ because it would be the absense of perception, thus non-perceptible.
+Thus we can not know _is_ by negating it with something we don't know.
+We need to know something else that is contrasting, in order to know that there is _is_, but if we can only percieve _is_ and not percieve its contrast, which is absense, then we can not know that _is_ exists. _Is_ is not real.
+It is perhaps an assumption.
+It assumes a trancendental _is_ that is common to all things percieved.

+How then is _is_ defined?
+It is defined as "the percieved".

+- _Is_ is not a thing such as an abstract force or entity in addition to whatever is percieved. _Is_ is the _isness_ by virtue of the percieved.
+The percieved can not be percieved if it is
+- The absense of _is_ can not be known and would remain an assumption.
+- _Is_ is self-evident.
+It needs nothing but itself to be known.
+- Only _is_ is known.